A Guide to Understand Blockchain Consensus Algorithms

 In a good consensus mechanism, all the nodes are capable of generating results that are valid according to the rules of protocol.

-A consensus mechanism where all the nodes actively participate and contribute to updating database on Blockchain is called a Good consensus model.
+A consensus mechanism where all the nodes actively participate and contribute to updating databases on Blockchain is called a Good consensus model.

 Another trait of a good mechanism is that it gives equal value and weightage to every vote received from the node.

-With this attended to, let’s find out what happens when you do not consider these factors and introduce a poor consensus model to your development process.
+With this in mind, let’s find out what happens when you do not consider these factors and introduce a poor consensus model to your development process.

 1. Blockchain Forks

 Choosing a poor blockchain consensus method increases the vulnerability of the chain.
 One such vulnerability that is faced by the blockchain enthusiasts and developers is Blockchain Forks.

 Blockchain forks, in a layman language, is a situation or circumstances under which a single chain diverges into two or more.
 A detailed explanation about Blockchain fork and its types is available in the video embedded below.